maroomartin/portfolio/manual.md

 - Use a spotter if visibility is limited or obstacles are tight

 > ![Rock Crawling Jeep](https://github.com/user-attachments/assets/bf485fd3-e464-4fef-8962-1f8c58c126c4)
 > *Figure 7: Jeep Gladiator crawling over a rock ledge in low gear.
-Image by Mariah, taken in Utah*
+Image by Mariah, taken in Utah.*

 ---